Evolve your BSS to digital

 Ericsson Digital Monetization Platform provides many of the capabilities they need on this digital journey:

 - Ericsson Catalog Manager provides for rapid creation of new services and offers, and management of the innovative new digital products they will be creating.
 It drives the charging and billing updates required to implement these new features in real-time.

 - Mobile broadband charging and policy are fully integrated so that customers can remain in control of their service at all times, get real-time information and notifications and make instant changes to their packages as required.

 - Convergent charging and billing allows for full multi-play offers and all types of converged accounts (prepaid/postpaid, fixed/mobile/TV, personal/employer, etc).

-In addition, Ericsson is investing in a powerful roadmap of evolution for Charging and Billing in One which will provide support for 5G and IoT, advanced B2B functionality, an enhanced Catalog UI, an improved (microservices and containers) architecture, a thin digital omnichannel frontend and increased scalability across each of the products.
+In addition, Ericsson is investing in a powerful roadmap of evolution for the Digital BSS portfolio which will provide support for 5G and IoT, advanced B2B functionality, an enhanced Catalog UI, an improved (microservices and containers) architecture, a thin digital omnichannel frontend and increased scalability across each of the products.

 Our customers have told us that, rather than starting a major new digital transformation, they need an easier solution to becoming digital service providers.
 Ericsson Digital BSS is ready to provide them with an evolutionary approach today.

-Learn more on what you can achieve with Charging and Billing in One and Ericsson Digital BSS from Entel, a frontrunner in telecom digital transformation
+Learn more on what you can achieve with Ericsson Digital BSS from Entel, a frontrunner in telecom digital transformation